 As rugby balls and footballs were made from pigs' bladders and they had to be blown up by breath alone, it was possible to become ill if blowing up a diseased bladder, and the wife of Richard Lindon, a man who made balls for Rugby School in the 19th Century, died after breathing in the air from too many bad bladders.

 The reigning Rugby Olympic champion is that famous (?) rugby-playing nation, the United States!
 The game of rugby has only has only been an Olympic sport four times and made its first and last Olympic Games appearances in Paris.
 The first time it was played was in 1900 during the Paris Olympics.
 It was played again in the London Olympics of 1908, next in the 1920 Antwerp Olympics and finally in the 1924 Paris Olympics.
 As well as being the current Olympic champion, the United States is also the most successful nation winning gold in both the 1920 and 1924 Olympic Games.
-A seven-a-side version of Rugby will make an appearance in the 2016 Rio de Janeiro Olympics.
+A seven-a-side version of Rugby made an appearance in the 2016 Rio de Janeiro Olympics.

 The first time a national anthem was sung before a sporting event happened, kind of spontaneously, before a rugby game.
 New Zealand famously dance the Haka before the start of a game of rugby, a traditional war-dance which is sometimes seen as an attempt to intimidate their opposition.
 On 16th November 1905 they played Wales at Cardiff Arms Park.
 After New Zealand danced the Haka before the match, Wales responded by beginning to sing the Welsh national anthem, ‘Hen Wlad Fy Nhadau’ (not sure what it means, but it probably isn't anything to do with chickens).
 The crowd picked up on this and joined in.
 Nowadays, before major sporting events, it is traditional for the national anthems of the countries being represented to be sung beforehand.